vedranbe/multiple-blocks/README.md

-# Multiple Gutenberg Blocks Template Plugin
+# Multiple Gutenberg Blocks Plugin

 Multiple Blocks is a WordPress plugin that provides a set of custom Gutenberg blocks for any theme.
 This plugin enhances the editing experience by offering additional block options tailored for your content needs.